Student involved in work

 The objectives of this course are to introduce a disciplined, practical approach to computer game design and programming.
 The game design aspect focuses on interactive and interface design, world design, play mechanics and rules, and integration of visual and audio components.
 The game programming aspect focuses on game-specific 2D graphics, animation, physics simulations, algorithms, data structures, and libraries.
 The course is project-oriented and students working in small teams design and implement their own video games from a list of options.

-MSCS 720 Software Verification & Maintenance
+Software Verification and Maintenance

 4 Credits